What is RevPAR?

 What is a good RevPAR index?

-Using our RevPAR calculation above, how does a hotelier know whether a RevPAR of $80 is good or not?
-It’s difficult to say what a “successful” RevPAR is, as it really depends on the market, and is based on demand and other factors.
+Take our sample RevPAR calculation in the section above.
+How does a hotelier know whether a RevPAR of $80 is good or not?
+It’s difficult to say what a “successful” RevPAR is by just looking at a dollar figure.
+You need more context, as success really depends on the market, and is based on demand and other factors.

-This measures your performance against similar hotels.
 You get the average RevPAR of your chosen comparison group, then index it against your own.
-An index of 100 means you are perfectly matching the performance of your competitors.
-An index above 100 is good, an index below 100 is not so good.
+Anything above 100 is a healthy sign, anything below suggests lost ground.

 To calculate your RevPar index you’ll divide your RevPAR ($80) with that of your chosen group (let’s say $74), then multiply by 100, which in this case equals 108 – a good RevPar index.